ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 **Data Fusion**:

-Once we’d obtained the depth information from the stereo pair, we can use this for environmental model construction and updates so we can leverage knowledge about the environment to make intelligent planning and control choices.
+Once we'd obtained the depth information from the stereo pair, we can use this for environmental model construction and updates so we can leverage knowledge about the environment to make intelligent planning and control choices.
-While definitionally 3D Reconstruction methods may not require depth information from camera feeds, most modern and robust solutions require it, hence the need for the Isaac SDK’s depth estimation pipeline.
+While definitionally 3D Reconstruction methods may not require depth information from camera feeds, most modern and robust solutions require it, hence the need for the Isaac SDK's depth estimation pipeline.

 NVIDIA provides a great 3D Reconstruction solution called [NvBlox](https://github.com/nvidia-isaac/nvblox).
 `NvBlox` is a GPU accelerated signed-distance field library which can be used to generate environmental models using voxel grids.
 This can take in multiple depth images from stereo camera pairs and populate a 3D environmental representation.

-It can also accept an optional semantic segmentation mask to detect people, robots, or other dynamic objects in the scene to remove them from the environmental model’s update.
+It can also accept an optional semantic segmentation mask to detect people, robots, or other dynamic objects in the scene to remove them from the environmental model's update.
 These dynamic obstacles are then later re-inserted at the end of the update to avoid artifacts in environmental updates related to dynamic obstacles without the need of expensive clearing logic.
 Common demonstrations show this with a particular human segmentation model, but any model may be used trained to segment out any number of object classes.